Financial Counterparties (FCs) are required to report both:

 - ‘Directly linked to commercial activity or treasury financing’ referring to the information on whether a derivatives contract is objectively measurable as directly linked to the NFC-‘s commercial or treasury financing activity.

-This means that investment firms need to create an extra trade report for their NFC-.
+Therefore, investment firms need to create an extra trade report for their NFC-.

 With the additional obligation under EMIR Refit, we suggest you consider utilising a delegated reporting service.
 Reduce the burden on your compliance and operations team by outsourcing your reporting to TRAction, so you can focus your business operations on what you do best – trading.